 Master Choi (pronounced Chae) has schools in many parts of Middlesex County in New Jersey. he has taught in several countries, has instructed special forces units across the Middle East and Europe.
-He has a long list of master students Too long to list, he has about half a dozen seventh Dan masters, at least five sixth Dan masters, dozen fifth dan masters, countless second through fourth dan black belts. many of the masters have classes and locations through the United States and Canada.
+He has a long list of master students.

 CLASSES IN THE NEW BRUNSWICK SCHOOL

 Classes at his main school in New Brunswick were taught just the way General Choi instructed.
-Respect for the flag, the head instructor of the class and killer calisthenics.
+Respect for the flag, obedience to the head instructor of the class, and killer calisthenics.